A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 To avoid falling under the GDPR, you might attempt to block all European Economic Area (EEA) countries from using your website, but this is not recommended.

-Doing so prevents millions of users from one of the largest economic areas in the world from engaging with your business, and the methods to analyze and identify European IP addresses are often unreliable.
+Doing so prevents millions of users in one of the largest economic areas in the world from engaging with your business, and the methods to analyze and identify European IP addresses are often unreliable.

 Don’t Try Sneaky Workarounds

-- Publishing pre-ticked checkboxes and claiming that counts as user consent
+• Publishing pre-ticked checkboxes and claiming that counts as user consent.

-- Making the “deny consent” options smaller or less prominent than your opt-in options
+• Making the “deny consent” options smaller or less prominent than your opt-in options.

-- Using biased language to dissuade your users from denying consent
+• Using biased language to dissuade your users from denying consent.

-- Requiring multiple clicks from your users to deny consent
+• Requiring multiple clicks from your users to deny consent.

-- Making it burdensome or difficult for your users to deny consent
+• Making it burdensome or difficult for your users to deny consent.

-- GDPR: 4% of your gross annual revenue or €24 million ($23 million), whatever is highest
+• GDPR: 4% of your gross annual revenue or €24 million ($23 million), whatever is highest

-- CCPA: $2,500 per incident, $7,500 per intentional incident
+• CCPA: $2,500 per incident, $7,500 per intentional incident

 Don’t Rely on a DIY-Approach